thu-west/Learned-AQP/README.md

 6. 0b110 => R6 = [0, S1] ^ [0, S2] ^ [0, E3]
 7. 0b111 => R7 = [0, S1] ^ [0, S2] ^ [0, S3]

-由容斥原理， 我们可以知道 R = R0 - R1 - R2 - R3 + R4 + R5 + R6 - R7
+By Principle of inclusion-exclusion, we can see R = R0 - R1 - R2 - R3 + R4 + R5 + R6 - R7

-通过以上例子，我们来分析以下每一个简单查询如何生成以及最后如何将对一个的查询结果组合成复杂查询

-首先就是分解操作，我们通过遍历0-> 2^n-1  这 2^n 个数字，然后根据其二进制表现形式，如上述的5，二进制就是0b101，然后根据二进制表示的第几位就代表第集个属性应该取上界还是下界作为简单查询的上界，比如0b101，第一个属性对应的位置是1，那么就去下界，然后第二个属性是0，就取上界，从而构成了R5。

-最后对于上述2^n个简单查询，我们都获得了其输出，然后问题就是如何组合呢？

-这个也非常简单，其实就是对他们进行加或者减，而其中每一项的符号取决与他们的二进制表示中含有1的个数，然后1的个数是偶数，那么就是+，否则就是-。所以在上述例子中， R5的二进制表示是0b101，其中包含偶数个1，所以在上述复杂查询R的组合中R5是取+。其他同理
+In our implementations, we loop from 0 to 2^n-1.
+In other words, there are 2^n numbers in total.
+Based on bits of them in the binary format, we choose the lower bound or upper bound.
+For example, Number 5 is 0b101 in binary.
+The first bit is 1, so S1 should be the upper bound for Attribute 1 in this combination.
+The second bit is 0, so E2 should be the upper bound for Attribute 2 in this combination, and so on.
+In this way, we produce Combination R5.

+With the results of corresponding queries of these 2^n combinations from CNN, we need to do arithmetic operations to get the final answer of the Complex Query.
+In order to do so, we first calculate the number of Bit 1 of them in binary format.
+If the number is even, we should add the corresponding result; if the number is odd, we should subtract them.
+In the above example, 5 in binary format is 0b101.
+Since it has two Bit 1, which is even, we add the corresponding result to our final answer.